luandretta/network/README.md

 * Add change and reset password functionality to the profile section.
 * Give users the option to delete their account in the profile section.
-* Allow admin to be able to delete posts that contain offensive material.
+* Allow admin to be able to delete or block users.
 * Prepopulate the login fields after a user registers on the site and is redirected to the login page - this is good UX as we shouldn't expect a user to fill in the form with information we already have.

 ### 🗣️ Accessibility